 - By phone at 608-257-3784 ($10 service fee added)

 - In-store at The University Book Store, 711 State St.

 - Online at www.uwbookstore.com

-The Law School would like a photo of each graduate for the alumni photo collection located on the second floor of the Law Library.
-Graduates can have their exit/graduation photos taken by a professional photographer at the Law School or may send a high-resolution digital copy of their own photograph (using their name as the file name).
+Graduates may elect to submit a photo for the alumni photo collection located in the online UW Law Library Repository.
+To participate, graduates should send a high-resolution digital copy of their own photograph (using their name as the file name).
 Please send your digital photographs or any questions you have about the graduation photos to Kimberly Raether.